-Pulusu is a one of the basic specialties of Andhra Cuisine.
-Vegetables or seafoods are cooked in sour, sweet & spicy sauce.
-The taste of these vegetables cooked in this tangy soup is just delicious and is something to definitely relish.
+Bangaladumpa pulusu recipe – Pulusu is a one of the basic specialties of Andhra Cuisine.
+To make this dish vegetables or seafood is cooked in sour, sweet & spicy sauce.
+The taste of these vegetables cooked in the tangy soup is just delicious and is something to definitely relish.

 Pulusu is often served with rice but goes well with roti, chapathi, phulka and is a very easy recipe.

 Potatoes are called as bangaladumpa or alugadda in telugu.
 A stew made of potatoes is hence called bangaladumpa pulusu.
 Since I didn’t have enough potatoes, I used sweet potatoes too.

 Some people use drumsticks, egg plants or tomatoes.
 It is a personal choice of taste.
 We at home do not use tomatoes for making pulusu.
 However I use for a bendakaya pulusu recipe.

 For making a pulusu, some people use crushed garlic, methi seeds and coriander powder while some don’t use anything.
 It is again a personal choice.
 The pulusu that you see above is made without using coriander and methi powder.
 You could get a darker color pulusu if such spice powders are used.

 To make a good tasty pulusu, several trails are needed to check what exactly one likes.
 So do try with variations a few times to get the right taste you desire.
 Then you can substitute potatoes with other vegetables.

 - 4 potatoes , medium sized , (cubed) (regular or sweet potatoes)

 - 2 onions , big , chopped small